nandinee33/Fashion_Store/README.md

  ## Welcome to my Fashion Store ie. FASHION CROOKS

+ ### You can take a view of my website with this live link:  https://nandinee33.github.io/Fashion_Store/

- ## My Fashion Store Website is just like mini version of other online shopping websites.
+ ## My Fashion Store Website is just like mini version of other online e-commerce websites.
  ## It includes:
  - Landing Page
  - Login Page